Memphis State Eight

 Location.
 35° 7.114′ N, 89° 56.246′ W. Marker is in Memphis, Tennessee, in Shelby County.
 Marker is on Alumni Avenue just north of Walker Avenue.
 Touch for map.
 Marker is at or near this postal address: 3720 Alumni Avenue, Memphis TN 38111, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 4, 2015, by Steve Masler of Memphis, Tennessee.
-This page has been viewed 351 times since then and 50 times this year.
+It was originally submitted on August 4, 2015, by Steve Masler of Memphis, Tennessee.
+This page has been viewed 563 times since then and 38 times this year.
 Photos: 1, 2, 3. submitted on August 4, 2015, by Steve Masler of Memphis, Tennessee. • Bill Pfingsten was the editor who published this page.